mark-hahn/fjs/README.md

 *Named Variables*

-Named variables are simply Javascript variables of the same name, except that illegal characters are escaped (see Words section).
+Named variables are simply Javascript variables of the same name, except that illegal characters are escaped (see the *Words* section).
 Assignnment to a variable is accomplished by adding an equals sign to the end of the name.
 The top item on the stack is popped and stored in that variable.
 For example, `x=` will pop the top stack item and assign the value to the variable `x`.
 Remember that accessing a variable is as simple as including the name.
 So the following will assign the value 3 to x, retrieve the value, and print it.

     x= 3 // assign 3 to variable x
     . x  // prints "3"